 Illinois offers tax credits to individuals and businesses for donations to scholarship-granting organizations (SGOs), nonprofits that provide private school scholarships to low- and middle-income students.

-Each SGO determines the amount of the scholarships it distributes, but no scholarship amount for general students can exceed the lesser of the state’s average operational expense per pupil (OEPP; $12,973 in 2015–16) and the necessary costs and fees for attendance at the qualified school.
+Each SGO determines the amount of the scholarships it distributes, but the baseline scholarship amount cannot exceed the lesser of the state’s average operational expense per pupil (OEPP; $12,973 in 2018–19) and the necessary costs and fees for attendance at the qualified school.
+Exceptions include:

-Until April 1 of the year preceding the scholarship year, SGOs are required to grant priority to (1) eligible students who previously received a tax-credit scholarship, (2) students from households whose prior year’s income does not exceed 185 percent of the federal poverty level (FPL; $46,435 for a family of four in 2018–19), (3) students who reside in districts that have a school with at least one subgroup whose average student performance is at or below the state average for the lowest 10 percent of student performance in that subgroup or with a school with an average graduation rate of less than 60 percent, then (4) siblings of current scholarship recipients.
+SGOs are required to grant priority to the following students who applied by April 1 of the preceding school year: (1) eligible students who previously received a tax-credit scholarship, (2) students from households whose prior year’s income does not exceed 185 percent of the federal poverty level (FPL; $46,435 for a family of four in 2018–19), (3) students who reside in districts that have a school with at least one subgroup whose average student performance is at or below the state average for the lowest 10 percent of student performance in that subgroup or with a school with an average graduation rate of less than 60 percent, then (4) siblings of current scholarship recipients.
 All other eligible students shall be eligible to receive scholarships without regard to those priority groups beginning April 1 of the same year.

 Students are eligible to receive scholarships if their family income does not exceed 300 percent of the federal poverty level ($75,300 for a family of four in 2018–19).
 Once a student has received a scholarship, families may earn up to 400 percent of the FPL ($100,400 for a family of four in 2018–19) for the duration of the scholarship or scholarship renewal while retaining eligibility.